UNCG-CSE/Budget_Text_Analysis/README.md

 # Guilford_County_Budget_Text

 # Introduction
-In this project we will be analyzing budget text.
-The budget text inludes the following:
+In this project we will be analyzing budget text from the different counties of the State of North Carolina.
+The budget texts will be fetched from the following counties:
   * City of Charlotte
   * Mecklenburg County
   * Wake County